 There are 5 teaching periods per day of 65 minutes each.
 There are class changeover times in between lessons to enable teachers and pupils to move from one lesson to another.
-We operate a weekly timetable with the use of a Week A and Week B timetable, where some lessons are taught in alternate weeks.
-SCOPE days/a Sixth Form Pre-university Course, during which the curriculum is suspended for one period, a half-day or a full day, ensures in-depth provision for specific PSHE topics during the academic year.
+We operate a weekly timetable with the use of a Week A and Week B timetable where some lessons are taught in alternate weeks.
+SCOPE days, during which the curriculum is suspended for a half-day or full-day, ensures indepth provision for specific PSHE topics during the academic year.

 The Surbiton High School curriculum can be tailored to the needs of individual pupils.
 All pupils will study the core subjects with the vast majority following the standard curriculum.
-A small number of pupils in each year group may study fewer subjects to support their health, learning support need or talent in sport.
-An example might be a tennis scholar studying one language less in Year 8 and Year 9 to facilitate their club-level training.
+A small number of pupils in each year group may study fewer subjects to support their health, learning enrichment need or talent in sport.
+An example might be a tennis scholar studying one language less in Year 8 and Year 9 to facilitate their club level training.